cocktailscooking/cocktailscooking.github.io/_posts/2021-01-11-liquid-smoked-sea-salt-rub.md

 prep_time: 1M
 cook_time: 10M
 total_time: 20M
----

-## Cooking Instructions
+instructions:
 - Add 1/2 tsp Liquid Smoke to 1 tbsp Sea Salt into a mixing bowl.
 The liquid Smoke goes a long way.
 - Mix together until mixture is fully combined.
 The Smoked Sea Salt may take on a yellowish color.
 - Store Smoked Sea Salt in a container and use at will.

-### Alternative Baking Instructions

-- Preheat oven to 175 degrees fahrenheit.

-- Cover baking sheet with parchment paper.

-- Spread Smoked Sea Salt mixture in a thin layer across the parchment paper.

-- Bake in the oven for 45 minutes at 175 degrees fahrenheit.
+---

-## Suggested Uses
+### Suggested Uses

 - Rub on steaks, roasts, or burgers
 - Sprinkle on ice cream